We have already reviewed the basic strategies for power.

 You can see the full analysis of guilt-tripping here.

 #6.
-Learn to Do More, With Less (AKA: Law of Social Effort)
+Learn to Do More, With Less (AKA: Law of Least Effort)

 “Effort” is the measure of how much effort people are investing to get things done.

-In social interactions, effort is measured by the amount of effort people exert to engage with you.
+In social interactions, it’s the amount of effort people exert to engage with you.

 “Effort” is a bit of an umbrella term, so here are some practical examples: